Healthy Homes Assessment Te Marua

 Te Marua Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory throughout Te Marua and New Zealand rental homes where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is mandatory in all Te Marua and New Zealand rental homes where it is reasonably practicable to install.

-• Landlords and property managers must keep records that demonstrate compliance with any Healthy Homes Standard that apply or will be applicable to their rental properties.
+• Property managers and landlords are required to keep records that prove compliance with each Healthy Homes Standards that apply or will be applicable during the tenancy of their rental properties.

-• Private landlords and property managers are required to make sure their rental properties comply in accordance with Healthy Homes Standard within 90 days of a new, renewed , or altered Tenancy.
+• Private landlords and property managers must ensure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenancy.

-• All boarder houses (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.

 Beginning 1 July 2023